Biology (BIO) - Courses

 BIO 479 Cr.1

 An opportunity to assist in the preparation and/or instruction of a biology course.
 Working with a faculty members, students may be expected to assist in the development and preparation of course materials, course instruction and student assessment.
 Repeatable for credit - maximum two.
 Departmental option for pass/fail or letter grade.
 Consent of instructor.
 Pass/Fail grading.
 Offered Fall, Spring, Summer.

 BIO 488 Cr.3

 A study of the diversity and biology of mammals.
 The evolutionary history of mammals provides the basis for a survey of modern mammalian groups, including their phylogenetic relationships, ecology, adaptations, and complex behaviors.
 Specimens of Wisconsin species will supplement the lectures.
-Prerequisite: BIO 103 or BIO 105; BIO 203 or BIO 210; junior standing.
+Prerequisite: BIO 105; BIO 203 or BIO 210; junior standing.
 Offered Fall.

 BIO 489 Cr.1

 A directed reading project or job shadowing experience within the discipline but outside that offered through regularly scheduled courses.
 Under the direction of the supervising faculty member (and in coordination with mentoring professional for job shadowing experience).
 A written report is an expected outcome.
 Repeatable for credit - maximum two.
 Consent of instructor.
 Offered Fall, Spring, Summer.